SummaryRead the full fact sheet

-Depo can be given straight after you give birth, whether or not you’re breastfeeding, but other types of contraception might be a better choice until the baby is six weeks old.
+Depo can be given straight after you give birth, whether or not you’re breastfeeding, but other types of contraception might be a better choice until the baby is six weeks old because it may cause heavy or irreguar bleeding.
 Talk to your doctor about which contraceptive choice is most suitable for you at this time.
+Read more about .

 What if I’m using the contraceptive injection and I want to become pregnant?